Expensify/App/README.md

 ## Running the web app 🕸
 * To run a **Development Server**: `npm run web`
 * To build a **production build**: `npm run build`
-* Changes applied to Javascript will be applied automatically
+* Changes applied to Javascript will be applied automatically via WebPack as configured in `webpack.dev.js`

 ## Running the iOS app 📱
 * To install the iOS dependencies, run: `cd ios/ && pod install`